"Thanks for a fantastic couple of weeks in Mongolia"...... Ms AF, London

 ACCOMMODATION AND FOOD

 Full-board accommodation is provided with two nights in Ulan Bator, five nights in the Gobi Desert (three camps), one night in Ulan Bator, five nights in the Khentii Mountains (two camps) and the final night back in Ulan Bator.
 In Ulan Bator, rooms are of a very good standard and have en suite facilities.
 Outside the capital we will be staying in Ger camps, the traditional Mongolian way.
 Rooms have proper beds and a wash basin.
 There are separate toilets and wash rooms and meals will be served in a restaurant or a converted Ger.

 PRICE INCLUDES …..

 All birdwatching excursions with expert leaders, full-board accommodation, (starting with lunch on the 25th and ending with breakfast on the 8th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, reserve entrance fees, international and internal flights.

 WHAT IS NOT INCLUDED

 Travel insurance.
-Entry visa (£40).
+Entry visa (£40, but currently waived).
 Items of a personal nature, alcoholic drinks, laundry.

 Return flight from London Heathrow to Ulan Bator (via Istanbul) using the scheduled services of Turkish Airlines.
-Outbound flight departs late morning, return flight arrives mid-evening.
-Domestic flights from Manchester and other UK airports are avaiable on this tour.
+Outbound flight departs late morning, return flight arrives late evening.
+Domestic flights from Manchester and other UK airports are available on this tour.
 See booking form for details.

 Pallas's Sandgrouse can be found in their thousands in the autumn